sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/nATyam/rAmachandraH_guNachandraH/nATyadarpaNam_prathamo_bhAgaH.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-Rasadoṣas with examples as given in the Kāvyaprakāsa and the Nāṭyadarpaṇa are given below with a view to show more clearly the points of agreement and difference existing in the two works on the same questionः The lengthy description of Hayagrīva in the Hayagrīvavadha.Kāvya is pointed out as an example of the [fourth](# "Supra 4.")
-Rasadosa by Mammaṭa.
+Rasadoṣas with examples as given in the Kāvyaprakāsa and the Nāṭyadarpaṇa are given below with a view to show more clearly the points of agreement and difference existing in the two works on the same questionः The lengthy description of Hayagrīva in the Hayagrīvavadha.Kāvya is pointed out as an example of the fourth[^44] Rasadosa by Mammaṭa.
 Our authors say that the Vīra is the chief Rasa in that poem and Hayagrīva the Pratināyaka should be described at full length with every possible detail.
 It is really a Guṇa, for there is greater skill in the hero if he kills such formidable enemies.
 Our authors are likely to be right in the case of Vīra but they would certainly mar the Šṛngāra Rasa if they allow the Pratināyaka to be described so highly.

+[^44]: "Supra 4."

 The first among the Rasadoṣas given in Kāvyaprakāśa is that the Vyabhicārī, the Rasa and the Sthāyibhāva should not be expressed in words.
 This is a rule.
 But our authors differ from mammaṭa and cite the example दूरादुत्सुकमागतेetc. (Nāṭyadaypaṇa pp. 175) in support of their statement, and say that the Rasa is not marred in any way although the word Utsuku (which is the same as औत्सुक्य a Vyabhicārī) is used.